Oops — this content is only for employees eligible for the Access and San Francisco Plan

 If you are enrolled in or eligible for the Access and San Francisco Plan and you are seeing this message, please make sure the “Part-time: REI Options Plan” filter is selected in the dropdown in the header of this site.
 Then, you will be able to see this content.

-Note: The content below applies to employees enrolled in the Access and San Francsisco Medical Plans prior to January 1, 2026.
+Note: The content below applies to employees enrolled in the Access and San Francisco Medical Plans prior to January 1, 2026.
 Learn about the 2025 benefits plan costs here.

 Access and San Francisco Plan